Doak S. Campbell: Career

 Doak S. Campbell was Superintendent of the Columbus, Arkansas, State High School.
 In 1916, he began teaching chemistry at Central College for Women, a Baptist school in Conway, Arkansas.
 In 1920, he became president of the school.
 While serving in this role, Central College transformed from a four-year college to a two-year junior college (defunct since 1947).

-Later in the 1920s, Campbell began attending George Peabody College for Teachers at Vanderbilt University, receiving a master's degree in 1928 and a Ph.D. in 1930, at which time he was hired onto the school's faculty.
+Later in the 1920s, Campbell began attending George Peabody College for Teachers, receiving a master's degree in 1928 and a Ph.D. in 1930, at which time he was hired onto the school's faculty.
 He became dean of the graduate school at Peabody in 1938, and remained in that position until accepting the presidency of Florida State College for Women in September 1941.
 While at Peabody, Campbell was also a member of the Tennessee State Board of Education and the Board's Middle Tennessee Committee, and came under criticism for his handling of an academic freedom and tenure case in which a tenured teacher had been fired without stated cause.

 A great boom in enrollment, driven by World War II veterans and the G.I.
 Bill, forced Florida to create new facilities for them.
 As a result, the Legislature changed Florida State College for Women to Florida State University effective May 15, 1947.
 The change from a women's college to a coeducational university in 1947 brought an expansion in staff, enrollment, and plant.

 Campbell served as president of the Southern Association of Colleges and Schools.
 He also served as President of the Florida Baptist Convention, and was called an "outstanding Baptist layman".
 He was a sometime Sunday school teacher, and a frequent speaker before groups of religious leaders, such as the West Florida Baptist Pastors Conference.